stonepros/stone/doc/dev/internals.rst

 in the body of the message.

-The ceph-devel@vger.kernel.org list is for discussion and patch review for the Linux kernel Ceph client component.
+The ceph-devel@vger.kernel.org list is for discussion and patch review for the Linux kernel Stone client component.
 Subscribe by sending a message to ``majordomo@vger.kernel.org`` with the line::

  subscribe ceph-devel